cdot/SVGcut/README.md

 SVGcut is a fork of
 [Tim Fleming's `jscut`](https://github.com/tbfleming/jscut).
-Development of `jscut` was abandoned over 10 years ago, leaving a number of pull requests and issues unaddressed.
+Development of `jscut` stopped some years ago, leaving a number of pull requests and issues unaddressed.
 SVGcut has fixes for some of these, and more.
 + Support for saving and loading projects